How many people will be around the table with you on Thanksgiving?

-Maybe this is easy at your Thanksgiving table because your whole family is serving Christ.
+Maybe representing Jesus is easy at your Thanksgiving table because your whole family is serving him.
 Or maybe your gathering will be like mine and have some family members who are walking far from him, even some who have purposefully turned from him in the choices they’ve made.

 How do we bring Jesus to a table full of people like that?